CivicActions/site-evaluation-tools/digital.gov-scan-upload.js.md

-# GitHub Repo Tracker
+# Digital.gov [Site Scanning program](https://digital.gov/guides/site-scanning/) - Google Sheet Highlights

-This Node.js script downloads a CSV file from a specified URL, renames it with the current date, and uploads its contents to a new Google Sheets document.
-The script also updates an “Introduction” sheet within the Google Sheets document to keep track of the new sheet names.
+This Node.js script downloads a CSV file from [a specified URL (weekly-snapshot.csv)](https://api.gsa.gov/technology/site-scanning/data/weekly-snapshot.csv), renames it with the current date, and uploads its contents to a Google Sheets document.
 The Google Sheets API is used to handle authentication and data operations.

+By presenting the CSV data as a Google Sheet, it is:
+* Easier to see the data aggregated here than it is in a CSV file.
+Making it more consumable for everyone.
+* A check against changes to the data.
+Errors may show up if there are changes in the data structure.
+* Useful to highlight those agencies which are falling behind.
+Making this more visible may encourage improvements.
+If it isn't monitored it doesn't matter.

 ## Overview